AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/settings.md

   </tr>
   <tr>
    <td><p>Recommended courses</p></td>
    <td><p>This is a personalized section that includes the recommended trainings for learners.
-In this section, a learner can see three trainings that were picked by the Recommendation engine.</p><p>Each training has an Explore button, which when clicked, will redirect to the home page of Learner app.&nbsp;&nbsp;</p></td>
+In this section, a learner can see three trainings that were picked by the Recommendation engine.</p><p>Each training has an Explore button, which when clicked, will redirect to the home page of Learner app.  </p></td>
   </tr>
   <tr>
    <td><p>Leaderboard</p></td>